 Students enrolled in Graduate Programs must maintain a 3.0 grade point average throughout their program.
 Students who fall below a 3.0 grade point average after 6 attempted credits will be placed on Academic Probation and must meet with their advisor to select the appropriate courses to improve their academic standing.
 A student who has been on Academic Probation previously and falls below a 3.0 grade point average again after at least 6 more attempted credits will be Academically Dismissed.
-A student who has been Academic Program Department Chair if extenuating circumstances warrant a review of the academic record.
+A student who has been Academically Dismissed may write an appeal letter to the Program Department Chair if extenuating circumstances warrant a review of the academic record.
 Appeal letters should include documentation of the extenuating circumstances and at least one letter of support from the advisor or an Alvernia instructor.
 A student who does not appeal or whose appeal has been unsuccessful will no longer be enrolled in a Graduate Program and will not be entitled to Financial Aid.